 Pre-Existing Dual Environments Using VPIM

-With earlier releases of Cisco Unity and Cisco Unity Connection it was possible to maintain a mixed environment by using VPIM networking.
+With earlier releases of Cisco Unity and Cisco Unity Connection it was possible to maintain a mixed environment using VPIM networking.
 These mixed environments can be greatly enhanced by utilizing the intersite networking features available in Unity Connection Release 10.x.
 When the VPIM link has been replaced by an intersite link, the general migration process can follow a gradual migration as detailed in the “Gradual Migration Using Intersite Networking” section.

 Note that it is not necessary to entirely remove the VPIM link between the two sites.
 Leaving the VPIM link in place will preserve routing for users who reply to messages that were sent previously.
 However, pre-existing VPIM contacts on both sides of the network may cause addressing conflicts.
 These contacts should be hidden or deleted.
 Also, VPIM on both sides must be configured not to automatically create VPIM contacts.

 For example, consider an installation where John Smith is a Cisco Unity Connection user with extension 1234.
 In the pre-existing VPIM environment a VPIM contact account was created for John Smith and assigned extension 1234 within Cisco Unity.
 When intersite networking is established, Cisco Unity attempts to create a new Unity Connection contact for John Smith.
 In some cases this creation fails entirely due to conflicts with the existing VPIM account.
 In other cases, the Unity Connection contact is created, but the primary extension for John Smith (1234) is not associated with the new account.